gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 * display ads by geolocation with the [Geo Targeting add-on](https://wpadvancedads.com/add-ons/geo-targeting/)
 * display ads by browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

+> **Fantastic plugin and outstanding support**
+> I tried at least three other ad plugins for WordPress and ‘Advanced Ads’ is by and far the best one.
+Last but not least in the support.
+The first port of call are a number of excellent tutorials.
+And finally the hands on support.
+I don’t quite know how he does it but the speed and depth of responses are absolutely amazing.
+> djsawyer on wp.org

 = ad injection | placements =

 Placements to insert ads in pre-defined positions in your theme and content.
 [List of all placements](https://wpadvancedads.com/manual/placements/)